lilcpu/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-merchantName | the name of the merchant you wish to cancel a subscription with userEmail | the email of the user who is cancelling thier subscription (__must__ be the email on the account being cancelled with the merchant)
+merchantName | the name of the merchant you wish to cancel a subscription with userEmail | the email of the user who is cancelling their subscription (__must__ be the email on the account being cancelled with the merchant)

 <aside class="success">
 Don't forget your authentication key